tyreepearson/field-workshops-terraform/docs/index.md

 - Policies can use the tfstate import
   - checks whether previously provisioned resources or data sources have attributes with values that are no longer allowed.

+???
+A great way to add check all your previously previsioned resources
 ---
 name: types-of-policies-3
 # Types of Terraform Sentinel Policies (3)